 Words, Words, Words…what are they all for?
 I’d like to invite you to reflect on your early learning years as a young child and remember what it might have been like before you knew about sentences, paragraphs, or reports.
-If you find this to be challenging, then catch a glimpse of very young child (PreK or younger) and consider how they communicate.
+If you find this to be challenging, then catch a glimpse of very young children (PreK or younger) and consider how they communicate.
 You will probably notice that words are the primary means for communication.
 A broad vocabulary is essential to good writing and will directly affect a student’s word choice and voice in their writing.

 The path to ultimately owning one’s language is making sure you as the teacher provide your students the knowledge, skill, and practice in these key skill areas: